kbase/kbase-ui/README.md

 - *Authenticator*, for logging into and out of your KBase Account

 > If you have stumbled up on this project, you may first want to [find out about KBase](http://kbase.us).
-> The *KBase UI* is not a general purpose tool, but works inside the KBase ecosystem.
+> The *KBase UI* is not a general purpose tool -- it is designed to work inside the KBase ecosystem.

 The primary audience for this project is